AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module5/ex3.md

 ## Lab Tasks

-- Load CSV-files from your S3 bucket into Informatica for Offline Orders and Loyalty Program Profiles
+- Load CSV files from your S3 bucket into Informatica for Offline Orders and Loyalty Program Profiles
 - Create a mapper workflow to join the above data sets, enrich and filter the data.
 - Run the job to ingest the data into Adobe Experience Platform

 ## Business Context: Using Informatica to ingest offline orders events into Platform

 Luma Retail is a fashion brand and in addition to its online presence, has brick and mortar stores all over the world.
 So far the marketing team has struggled to make use of the offline orders data to optimize their online experience.
-Recently, they introduced a new loyalty program that allows customers to collect points when purchasing in store using their loyalty card.
-The marketing team receives regularly a flat file with all the offline orders as well and has a record of all customers who have joined the loyalty program.
-With the help of Informatica, we will join the two data sources, enrich the result so that it can be ingested into Adobe Experience Platform, then hydrate the profile with the offline order events.
+Recently, they introduced a new loyalty program that allows customers to collect points when purchasing in-store using their loyalty card.
+The marketing team receives regularly a flat file with all the offline orders.
+They also have a record of all customers who have joined the loyalty program.
+With the help of Informatica, we will join the two data sources, enrich the result so that it can be ingested into Adobe Experience Platform, and then hydrate the profile with the offline order events.

 ## Exercise 5.3.1 - Create Sources in a Mapping Workflow

-In this exercise, you'll load two CSV-files from your S3-bucket into Informatica:
+In this exercise, you'll load two CSV files from your S3 bucket into Informatica:

 - offline_orders.csv
 - loyalty_data.csv